Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields: Background

 The objective is to obtain the posterior marginals for the unknown latent variables $\vect{x}$.
 In our case, the joint posterior density corresponds to the full conditional $\pi(\vect{x}|\vect{y})=\pi(\vect{x}|\vect{y},\vect{\theta})$ and can be obtained analytically:

-where $\vect{Q}=\vect{Q}_x+\vect{A}^\tran\vect{Q}_y\vect{A}$ is the posterior precision and $\vect{\mu}=\vect{Q}^{-1}\vect{A}^\tran\vect{Q}_y\vect{y}$ is the posterior mean.
+where $\vect{Q}=\vect{Q}_{x}+\vect{A}^\tran\vect{Q}_{y}\vect{A}$ is the posterior precision and $\vect{\mu}=\vect{Q}^{-1}\vect{A}^\tran\vect{Q}_{y}\vect{y}$ is the posterior mean.
 Then the marginal densities can be expressed as

-where one needs to somehow compute $(\sigma_1^2,\dots,\sigma_n^2)=\diag(\vect{Q}^{-1})$.
-While the mean can be solved rather easily using iterative methods, extracting diagonal elements requires inverting $\vect{Q}$ selectively.
+where one needs to somehow compute $(\sigma_1^2,\dots,\sigma_{n}^2)=\diag(\vect{Q}^{-1})$.
+While the mean can be computed rather easily using iterative methods, extracting diagonal elements requires selectively inverting $\vect{Q}$.
 We note that the selected inverse can also be used for computing $\tr(\vect{Q}^{-1}\dtheta{}\vect{Q})$ when forming the gradient.
 In fact, one only needs to sum over an element-wise product

 between selected inverse and the matrix derivative.
 We will now revisit existing methods for GRMFs in more detail.